-The maximum Pell Grant award for the 2014-15 award year (July 1, 2014 to June 30, 2015) is $5,730.
+The maximum Pell Grant award for the 2018-19 award year (July 1, 2018 to June 30, 2019) is $6095.
+The amount is usually increased by the federal government every year.
 The amount you get, though, will depend not only on your financial need, but also on your costs to attend school, your status as a full-time or part-time student, and your plans to attend school for a full academic year or less.
 Note: The maximum award amount is given for any Pell Grant eligible student whose parent or guardian died as a result of military service in Iraq or Afghanistan after Sept.11, 2001.
 You must be under 24 years old or enrolled at least part-time in college at the time of your parent’s or guardian’s death.

 You can only receive the Pell Grant for up to 12 semesters or the equivalent.

 Supplemental Educational Opportunity Grant (SEOG)

 The Federal Supplemental Educational Opportunity Grant (FSEOG) program is for undergraduates with exceptional financial need.
 Pell Grant recipients with the lowest expected family contributions (EFCs) will be considered first for an SEOG.
 Just like Pell Grants, the SEOG does not have to be repaid.
 The amount of FSEOG funds is limited so not all students can be awarded.